-If the anchor must be completely removed, a dust mask and goggles should be worn.
+If an anchor is to be completely removed, a dust mask and goggles should be worn.

-To remove an eco anchor, drill to a depth of 100mm either side of the anchor using a 6mm diameter drill bit suitable for drilling metal.
+To remove an eco anchor, drill into the resin to a depth of 100mm around the anchor using a drill bit suitable for drilling metal (a 6mm drill bit would be appropriate for this use).
+This should weaken or break the rock resin bond.